On laminar groups, Tits alternatives, and convergence group actions on $S^2$: The Tits Alternative for Pseudo-Fibered Groups

 \begin{lem} Let $G$ be a pseudo-fibered group, and let $\Lambda$ be a very full loose $G$-invariant lamination.
-If $g$ is a hyperbolic element, then the fixed points of $g$ in $S^1$ are not in $\Ends(\Lambda)$ \end{lem}
+If $g$ is a hyperbolic element, then the fixed points of $g$ in $S^1$ are not an endpoint of any leaf of $\Lambda$. \end{lem}

 \begin{proof} Let $p, q$ be the fixed points of $g$.
 Suppose $p$ is an endpoint of a leaf $l$.

 If the other endpoints of $l$ is not $q$, then the set $\{g^{\circ n}(l) : n \in \ZZ\}$ gives an infinite set of leaves each of which has $p$ as an endpoint, contradicting Lemma \ref{lem:characterizaion_of_loose}.
 Hence, we may assume the other endpoint of $l$ is $q$.